anubhutivyas/RL/docs/model-quirks.md

 ## Gemma-3

-### Tied Weights

-For Gemma-3, all model sizes have weight-tying enabled, including the larger models which require tensor parallelism.
-To support training of these models, we specially handle the Gemma-3 models by allowing training using the DTensor policy with TP > 1.

-**Special Handling:**
-- We exclude `model.embed_tokens` and `lm_head` from the DTensor tensor parallel plan to maintain weight tying correctly.

 ### vLLM Initialization

 Gemma-3 models have a specific issue with vLLM dummy weight initialization due to a vLLM bug where [a `normalizer` buffer is created](https://github.com/vllm-project/vllm/blob/964472b9667508b1d4a7ed92068ff81740ae0036/vllm/model_executor/models/gemma3.py#L372) that is not present in the Hugging Face model.
 This causes the `normalizer` buffer to be set to dummy weights at initialization and then never updated with the correct values during model refit.
 As a workaround for this issue, we do not use dummy weight initialization for vLLM with Gemma-3 models and instead use the `load_format="auto"` setting to load the full weights at initialization.